 Just outside Knysna lies a secluded cove, known as Noetzie.
 Its beach is not only beautiful and boasts a peaceful estuary but it is also lined with some amazing flora and the famed “Noetzie Castles”.
 Noetzie Cove remains somewhat underrated as a beach destination and is to this day mostly untouched.

-Famed for having the southernmost coral reefs in the world, Sodwana Bay is South Africa’s scuba diving mecca.
-Not only does it cater for just about everything a scuba diver needs, from dive boats to scuba diving equipment, it is also well geared up to handle the influx of sport fishermen and their boats.
-On the other hand, the beach itself stretches from kilometre upon kilometre of expanses of white clean white sand, the sea is crystal clear and the water temperature is suitable for year-round swimming.
+Famed for having the southernmost coral reefs in the world, Sodwana Bay is South Africa's scuba diving mecca.
+Not only does it cater for just about everything for scuba divers, from dive boats to scuba diving equipment, it is also well geared up to handle the influx of sport fishermen and their boats.
+On the other hand, the beach itself stretches from kilometre upon kilometre of expanses of white clean white sand, the sea is crystal clear and the water temperature is suitable for year-round safe swimming.

 Hidden beneath the road that leads to the Cape Point Nature Reserves is the secluded Smitswinkel Bay.
-While it does not have the easiest access (you have to lug everything in and out), this spot offers visitors jaw-dropping views of Table Mountain and Table Bay.
+While it does not have the easiest access (you have to lug everything in and out), this spot offers visitors jaw-dropping views of Table Mountain, Lion's Head and Table Bay.

 The area remains mostly undeveloped (apart from a few nearby houses).
 There is a rustic footpath that takes you directly to the unspoilt beach.

-Diaz Beach in the Cape Point Nature Reserve may not be ideal for swimming but it comes complete with white sand, turquoise water, and an abundance of marine life.
+Diaz Beach in the Cape Point Nature Reserve, Cape Town, may not be ideal for swimming but it comes complete with white sand, turquoise water, and an abundance of marine life.
 The beach itself is an easy 20 minute walk from the main road on a wooden walkway.
 Before visiting Cape Point don't forget to stop by Boulders beach where you can visit the penguins and take in massive granite boulders alongside the turquoise waters.

 Sand between your toes, waves lapping the shore and sun kissing your shoulders.
 If that sounds good to you then maybe you should get up and live the beach life now!